anug7/udacity_rl/assigns/deep-reinforcement-learning/p1_navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started to see how the agent performs.
+Follow the instructions in `Navigation.ipynb` to get started on step by step procedure to train the agent or you could use **run_train.py** to train directly.